There is a light at the end of the tunnel.

 First, on the subject of physical and psychological therapy: As noted above, no addiction treatment program can be successful if it fails to account for both the physical and psychological roots of addiction.
 With that in mind, addiction treatment is something of a two-stage process, with both phases ultimately working in tandem to help patients achieve lasting and meaningful states of sobriety.
 This first step often comes right after an intervention has be done, but not all addicts fall into the category of needing an intervention.

-Upon entering an addiction treatment center, many patients experience up to a week of drug withdrawal: a period in which their bodies shake the physical dependencies associated with drug addiction.
-Because chronic drug abuse warps an addict’s internal chemistry, the first phase of sobriety is often a physically trying one.
+Upon entering a person with substance use disorderion treatment center, many patients experience up to a week of drug withdrawal: a period in which their bodies shake the physical dependencies associated with drug addiction.
+Because chronic drug abuse warps a person with substance use disorder’s internal chemistry, the first phase of sobriety is often a physically trying one.
 With that in my mind, doctors and caregivers in drug detox facilities use advanced medical treatments to help patients navigate the straits of withdrawal, ultimately aiming to ensure that the initial phase of addiction treatment is no more uncomfortable than it absolutely has to be.

 Of course, that initial phase is hardly the end of the story.
 Again, addiction operates through both physical and psychological mechanisms, and no addiction treatment program is complete if it fails to address its patients’ mental health.
 Effective addiction treatment programs work because they impart those emotional skills that are vital to a patient’s long-term sobriety: the centered strength that allows recovering addicts to face the real world without leaning on their drug habits for chemical support.
 Only then, when they’ve learned to be at peace in their own skin, are addiction treatment patients ready for the rigors of independent sober living.

-What determines the success of an addiction treatment program?
+What determines the success of a person with substance use disorderion treatment program?

 It’s important here to distinguish what exactly qualifies as a “successful” addiction treatment program.
 Addiction treatment, at its heart, is a lifetime proposition.
-Strictly speaking, there is no final “cure” for alcoholism and drug abuse; addiction never really goes away, and addicts continue to grapple with their demons long after they’ve checked out of an addiction treatment facility.
 Intensive physical and psychological addiction treatment is essential, in other words…but it isn’t sufficient to long-term addiction recovery.

 On the contrary, the most successful addiction treatment programs are those that meet the big-picture treatment needs of their patient.
 Because addiction recovery is a lifelong process, addiction treatment does not and cannot end after a patient’s initial month at a drug and alcohol treatment center.
-Indeed, only with access to aftercare addiction treatment options and independent addiction treatment support groups can an addiction treatment patient reasonably expect to sustain the gains he made in his first thirty days of sobriety.
+Indeed, only with access to aftercare addiction treatment options and independent addiction treatment support groups can a person with substance use disorderion treatment patient reasonably expect to sustain the gains he made in his first thirty days of sobriety.

-Of course, aftercare addiction treatment options and independent addiction treatment support groups are hardly within the realm of a recovering drug addict’s expertise, and that’s why it’s vital that you find an addiction treatment facility which can provide for your long-term needs.
+Of course, aftercare addiction treatment options and independent addiction treatment support groups are hardly within the realm of a recovering drug addict’s expertise, and that’s why it’s vital that you find a person with substance use disorderion treatment facility which can provide for your long-term needs.
 Addiction treatment is too hard to do on your own; you need help, and you need it from people who know what they’re doing.
 A successful addiction treatment program is successful both because of the effort its patients put into their recovery and because of the knowledge its caregivers bring to their work.
-If you want to get better, in other words, you’ve got to work for it, but you’ve also got to entrust your care to an addiction treatment center with a proven track of record success.
+If you want to get better, in other words, you’ve got to work for it, but you’ve also got to entrust your care to a person with substance use disorderion treatment center with a proven track of record success.

 At Cliffside Malibu, we know how it works.
 And we’d love to show you, if you’d only give us the chance.

-What can I expect during my time at an addiction treatment center?
+What can I expect during my time at a person with substance use disorderion treatment center?

 But we still haven’t addressed what is, for many prospective addiction treatment patients, the most pressing question about addiction treatment and recovery: What is it like?
 How does it feel?
-What can I expect during my time at an addiction treatment center, after I’ve entrusted my health and well-being to a group of doctors and technicians I’ve never even met before?
+What can I expect during my time at a person with substance use disorderion treatment center, after I’ve entrusted my health and well-being to a group of doctors and technicians I’ve never even met before?

 We should emphasize, again, that addiction treatment is hardly easy.
 As noted at the outset, addiction treatment is and must always be a struggle; you can’t get healed, you might say, without suffering a little in the process.
 There is no gentle way through the crucible of addiction treatment, no gentle road through the of wilderness of addiction recovery.
 As is so often true, anything worth having can only be had for a price.